pentamassiv/covidpass/README.md

 [![dependency status](https://deps.rs/repo/github/pentamassiv/covidpass/status.svg)](https://deps.rs/repo/github/pentamassiv/covidpass)

 # covidpass (WIP)
 This application can store and validate vaccination certificates from the EU.
-It's optimized to run on the Pinephone but it should run on any device.
+It's optimized to run on the Pinephone but it should run on any device running Linux.

 ## TODO
 - [ ] Write the GUI